Selecting a High Capacity Cell Disrupter

 A comparison.
 Retsch MM 300 vs. BioSpec MBB-96: The BioSpec Products MBB-96 is a much more powerful shaker than the Retsch MM 300.
 Compare a 1288 watt motor versus 184 watt motor.
 In addition, it is significantly less expensive - compare $5484 versus $7500-$10,000 (or more).
 Our MBB-96 cell disrupter has a two year warranty and, being made in the USA, can be quickly serviced, if needed.

 From a performance standpoint, the high power of our MBB-96 cell disrupter assures complete cell breakage in three minutes or less using low cost glass or ceramic beads.
 Because of this superior shaking energy it does not require the use of heavier, more expensive (and sometimes contaminating) stainless steel or tungsten carbide beads.
 While less energetic machines will disrupt cells, it can take a order of magnitude longer to get equivalent good cell disruption (we know because we built weaker machines in the course of developing the final MBB-96!).
 If extracting nucleic acids, we counsel our users to do the cell disruption directly in the nucleic acid extraction media, thus shortening extraction time and eliminating possible degradation of the RNA or DNA.
 Extraction media can be prepared 'in house' or purchased from various commercial 'kit' manufacturers.
-The MBB-96 holds either 48 standard microtubes (which can be kept cold in a solid aluminum block, if necessary), one 2 ml 96-deepwell microplate, two 1ml 96-deepwell microplates, or four standard sized microplates.
+The MBB-96 holds either 48 standard microtubes (which can be kept cold in an accessory solid aluminum block, if desired), one 2 ml 96-deepwell microplate, two 1ml 96-deepwell microplates, or four standard sized microplates.

 Bottom line: The MBB-96 is more powerful, faster acting, and sells at a lower price.
 Sample capacity is equal to or exceeds that of competitive machines.
 BioSpec Products, the company who first introduced the 'beadbeating' technique for cell disruption into the laboratory over thirty years ago, is a quality source for technical expertise and prompt service.

 Comments from a Researcher at Lawrence Livermore National Lab*: